Japanese Traditional Kokeshi | Hijiori-Kei (Family)

 Collector's note – characteristics / painting style:

-The main characteristics of Hijiori dolls are a stable body, beveled shoulders, and a squeeze-in type of head similar to Narugo dolls.
-The large heads are like the Tougatta, and the bodies are shaped more like the Narugo.
-The double eyelids or eyes with the irises facing upwards are typical.
-Hijiori dolls are found in two styles: one with the body painted with chrysanthemums, (Kiku), and divided by a narrow obi, and one on which the body is decorated with a 'spray' formation of flowers.
-The colour yellow is frequently used to paint the ground of the body.
-In some instances, maple leaves will also be incorporated.
+The main characteristics of Hijiori dolls are that their bodies have broad shoulders, straight bodies, and thick bases.
+They have stable, large heads that are round, oval, or blocky.
+The head is a squeeze-in type with one of several varieties of pegs attached to beveled (mori agari bubun) shoulders.
+Common is a thick bun on a flat top with split front bangs and often side hair fringes.
+Their eyes are crescent moon-shaped; some have double eyelids or eyes with the irises facing upwards.
+The noses range from Nekobana (rounded nose), Shishibana (small flared nostrils), or the Bachibana (longer sides with small flared nostrils).
+Tiny red lips are typical.
+Hijiori dolls are found in two styles: one with the body painted with chrysanthemums (Kiku), and divided by a narrow obi, and one on which the body is decorated with a 'spray' formation of flowers.
+Occasionally, they will have maple leaves (Momiji).
+The colour yellow (kichiya, introduced in the 1950s) is frequently used to paint the ground of the body, with additional decorative motifs added.

 Filters